mayooear/gpt4-pdf-chatbot-langchain/README.md

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files
+# GPT-4 & LangChain for Ananda Library - Create a ChatGPT Chatbot for Your PDF Files

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.